 Optical mirrors are precision optics with a highly polished plane or curved surface which reflects light.
 At Shanghai Optics we manufacture custom optical mirrors for a wide range of applications.
 Life Sciences, astronomy, metrology, and solar engineering are only a few of the industries which depend on our precision mirrors and other optical components.

 Our broadband dielectric mirrors are ideal for demanding applications.
-Durable and stable, they perform well with wide spectral ranges (up to 100s of nanometers) and can be used over wide angles of incidence.
+Durable and stable, they offer near total reflection over wide spectral ranges (up to 100s of nanometers) and can be used over wide angles of incidence.
 These mirrors are resistant to environmental or laser damage and are suitable for visible, NIR, and UV light.

-We also offer high performance ultra-broadband metallic mirrors, where the substrate is coated first with a reflective metal film and then with a dielectric overcoat.
+We also manufacture high performance ultra-broadband metallic mirrors.
+Here the substrate is coated first with a reflective metal film and then with a dielectric overcoat.
 Our metallic coatings include aluminum, silver, or gold.
-Gold is ideal when working in infrared applications, at wavelengths greater than 2 micron, and silver has high reflectance over the visible and near infrared range.
+Gold is ideal when working in infrared applications, especially at wavelengths greater than 2 micron.
+Silver has high reflectance over the visible and near infrared range.
 For a general purpose visible range, an aluminum coating performs well.
-This final coating provides protection and enhances reflectivity, and these mirrors are highly durable.
+The final dielectric coating provides protection and enhances reflectivity, and these mirrors are highly durable.

 Our parabolic mirrors are designed to reflect energy from a single point outwards, or to capture all parallel incoming rays and reflect to a single focal point.
-They have many applications including laser material processing, fluorescence microscopy, high harmonic generation, and for super continuum generation without wave guides.
+They have many applications including laser material processing, fluorescence microscopy, high harmonic generation, and super continuum generation without wave guides.

-Size and shape are quantified by diameter, thickness, focal length, and radius of curvature are important specifications.
+Size and shape are quantified by diameter, thickness, focal length, and radius of curvature.
 Diameter is measured straight on, and the radius of curvature is measured as if the mirror’s curvature was extrapolated into a sphere.
 The thickness of a mirror is measured in two places: at the center and at the edge.